Fruchix/star/README.md

 > ### Important notice
 > Due to the existence of another tool called [`star`](https://linux.die.net/man/1/star), this tool will probably be renamed.
-> I guarantee that the new name will begin with `star`, as I want to keep this "star" idea.
+> I would like the new name to begin with `star`, as I want to keep this "star" idea, but nothing is sure.

 ## Table of contents <!-- omit from toc -->